pd-l2ork/pd/README.md

 There are currently three main distributions of Pure Data:

 1. Pd-L2Ork.
-Version used by Ivica Bukvic for his laptop orchestra.
-This guide is for Pd-L2Ork.
+The version used by Ivica Bukvic for his laptop orchestra.
+This the guide is for Pd-L2Ork.
 2. Pure Data "Vanilla".
 Miller Puckette's personal version which he hosts on his website and maintains.
 It doesn't include external libraries like objects for doing graphics, video, etc.
 2. Pure Data Extended.
 A monolithic distribution which ships with lots of external libraries.
 At the moment it doesn't look to be maintained.